waynegraham/registry.clir.org/_projects/2010-revealing-secrets-a-project-to-provide-access-to-th.md

 ---
 layout: project
-title: "Revealing Secrets: A Project to Provide Access to the Remarkable Literary Archives of the University of Illinois at Urbana-Champaign"
+title: Revealing Secrets: A Project to Provide Access to the Remarkable Literary Archives of the University of Illinois at Urbana-Champaign
 ---